 - Slightly more expensive than the average BMX

-The bike has a decorated padded seat, making riding very comfortable, plus a quick release blinder to make it easy to adjust the height to every cyclist’s preference.
+The bike has a decorated padded seat, making riding very comfortable, plus a quick-release blinder to make it easy to adjust the height to every cyclist’s preference.
 Another thing is the Huffy’s coaster brake, which is absolutely easy to use.
-Another bonus to the rider’s comfort is the kickstand, which is a pretty compact feature which enables you to stop and leave your bike standing wherever you want.
+Another bonus to the rider’s comfort is the kickstand, which is a pretty compact feature that enables you to stop and leave your bike standing wherever you want.

 The Huffy PRO Thunder 20″ BMX is the perfect solution for new and inexperienced cyclists, as it is a very good-looking alternative, as well as a pretty cost-effective option – the main reason why this is on the list of the best BMX bikes.

 - Great look